dasi0075/ecommerce-pattern-library/readme.md

-#Art Exposé: An ecommerce website
+#Art Exposé: An e-commerce website

 Art Exposé combines art and entertainment in one piece.
 Apparel of high quality depicting artists and beauty with great design and imagery.